A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Original Medicare does not cover outpatient prescription drugs.
 Medicare beneficiaries can get needed prescription coverage via Medicaid, an employer-sponsored plan, or Medicare Part D — which is available as part of most Medicare Advantage plans or as a stand-alone prescription drug plan (PDP).

-As of March 2023, 122,539 of those receiving Medicare benefits in Delaware were enrolled in stand-alone Medicare Part D prescription drug plans.
-That’s 52% of the state’s total Medicare beneficiaries (for comparison, about 34% of all Medicare beneficiaries nationwide are enrolled in stand-alone Part D plans).
-In areas where Medicare Advantage enrollment is lower, enrollment in stand-alone Medicare Part D plans tends to be higher.
+As of July 2024, 128,580 of those receiving Medicare benefits in Delaware were enrolled in stand-alone Medicare Part D prescription drug plans.1 In areas where Medicare Advantage enrollment is lower, enrollment in stand-alone Medicare Part D plans tends to be higher.

-For 2023 Medicare Part D enrollment, there are 22 stand-alone Part D plans providing service in Delaware, with monthly premiums ranging from about $8 to $112.
+For 2025 Medicare Part D enrollment, there are 14 stand-alone Part D plans providing service in Delaware, with monthly premiums starting at $0/month.2

 Medicare Part D enrollment is available during the annual open enrollment period in the fall (October 15 to December 7).
 The plan you select during this window will take effect January 1.
 It’s recommended that all Medicare beneficiaries review their Part D coverage during open enrollment and consider switching policies if a different plan will better meet their needs (keeping in mind that covered drug lists, in-network pharmacies, and out-of-pocket drug costs can all change from one year to the next, in addition to any changes to a person’s own prescription needs).